-The Sweeper toggle switch controls the interior fluorescent lights at the rear of the vehicle.
-Position to ON to illuminate four rear lights.
-A timer keeps them on for 10 minutes and can be reset by positioning switch to OFF and back to ON.
+The Sweeper toggle switch controls the second and fourth interior fluorescent lights on both sides of the vehicle.
+A timer keeps them on for 10 minutes and can be reset by positioning the switch to OFF and back to ON.